Neil-Jubinville/WalmartLabs/README.md

 ## How to Test
 The framework used is Jest,  I did a few tests to show that I can extrapolate a full set when necessary.
-Open a command prompt window, navigate to your repo folder and run:  ```npm run test''' .
+Open a command prompt window, navigate to your repo folder and run:  ```npm run test``` .
 Note that the server needs to be a clean run instance for each pass.
 It is not automated to come up in build up / tear down routines.
 I am still learning this test framework.

 Other
-* if you are testing on our own computer,  open a few command prompt windows and type:  ```telnet localhost ```
+* if you are testing on our own computer,  open a few command prompt windows and type:  ```telnet localhost 2300```
 * When you connect you will be given a name and a random number, explore the help menu for syntax on how to change your chat name, if you want.